nidhimistry275/showhub/README.md

 # ShowHub: Movie Booking System 🎬

-ShowHub is a full-stack web application developed as a part of an internship project, allowing users to search, book, and manage movie tickets seamlessly.
+ShowHub is a full-stack web application developed as a part of a project, allowing users to search, book, and manage movie tickets seamlessly.
 This application is built on the MERN stack (MongoDB, Express.js, React.js, Node.js) and is optimized for an efficient and user-friendly experience.

 ## Table of Contents
 - [Features](#features)